Fire Extinguisher Training in London by London Fire Consultants.

 Delegates will have the opportunity to use fire extinguishers to put out controlled fires in a safe environment, overseen by one of our highly experienced fire trainers.

-Fire Safety in England and Wales is governed by the Regulatory Reform (Fire Safety) Order 2005 requires suitable and sufficient instruction and training to be given on the appropriate precautions and actions to be taken by the employee in order to safeguard him/herself and other relevant persons on the premises.
+Fire Safety in England and Wales is governed by the Regulatory Reform (Fire Safety) Order 2005 which requires suitable and sufficient instruction and training be given on the appropriate precautions and actions to be taken by the employee in order to safeguard him/herself and other relevant persons on the premises.
 This should be repeated periodically where appropriate.
 The responsible person must appoint one or more competent persons to assist him in undertaking the preventive and protective measures.

 This training can be standalone or ‘bolted on' onto one of our other courses.